 The Dublin born Manchunian says that as an Irishman who spent most of is adult life away from the country, he wanted to give people an insight into his heritage.

-The show goes on tour around the UK early next year, with tickets on sale on Friday September 5.
+The show goes on tour around the UK from next month, with tickets on sale now.

 “When I joined Essence of Ireland, it was pretty much a music and dance show with no story line and we were looking at a way to differentiate ourselves from the Irish shows that were out there,” he says.

 “There were none that captured immigration or what the essence of being Irish is, so we created a story around two fictional characters to make sense of the songs we were singing.

 “Sometimes when you are singing an Irish song, it makes more sense singing them abroad, rather than if you are in the middle of Dublin and not really missing home.”

 It’s this sense of immigration that bears truest with Graham’s own back story, he and his family moved from Dublin when he was ten years old.

 “We were always around traditional music, my mum and dad sang, and he didn’t return to Ireland at all for 17 years after he moved, and we were only about 50 miles from Holyhead.